The Master's Degree

 Internships

-The internship period, which runsfrom April 1 to June 30 each year , offers students the opportunity to gain experience in a professional field dealing with issues related to intellectual property law and media law.
+The internship period, which runsfrom April 1 to June 30 each year , offers students the opportunity to gain experience in a professional sector that deals with issues related to intellectual property law and communications law.

 The internship may be extended until August 31 of the year of enrollment.

-This allows students to quickly put the knowledge they gained in thefirst partof the course to the test.
+This allows students to quickly put the knowledge they acquired in thefirst partof the course to the test.

 Academic Regulations